Welfare and Support

-Any student who self-defines as a woman may approach the Women's Officer for support with any problem.
+Any student who self-defines as a woman or as non-binary may approach the Women's Officer for support with any problem.

-Students often come to the Women's Officer with welfare concerns which they feel affect them specifically as women, such as sexual assault, body image, eating disorders or difficulties with supervisors or relationships.
+Students often come to the Women's Officer with welfare concerns which they feel affect them specifically as women or non-binary people, such as sexual assault, body image, eating disorders or difficulties with supervisors or relationships.
 Please get in touch with any questions, requests for information or to receive a pregnancy testing kit.